Programmer8484/PaginaVacunacion./README.md

     <div class="contenedor">
         <img src="./Médico.png" alt="medico"/>

-        <h2>Let's stop this pandemic by killing the virus<br>
+        <h2>Let's stop this pandemic by killing the virus
-            with a vaccine, don't let yourself and your<br>
-            family get infected. </h2>
+            with a vaccine, don't let yourself and your family get infected. </h2>
     </div>
     <br>